 If you are in the Modesto CA area and are in need of full mouth extractions, you have found the experts!
 For example, your oral surgeon might need to prepare your mouth for dentures.
-In this procedure, Dr. Choi safely and effectively removes all of your permanent teeth.
+In this procedure, the provider safely and effectively removes all of your permanent teeth.
 If you have questions about full mouth tooth extraction and think it might be the right option for you, call the oral surgery team at Stanislaus Oral Surgery in Modesto, CA today, or book your appointment online.

 WHY DO I NEED FULL MOUTH EXTRACTIONS?